 - b.
 Interference with Animal Control Officer Penalty.
-Whoever forcibly assaults, resists, opposes, obstructs, prevents, impedes, or interferes with any ordinance enforcement authority while that officer is engaged in the execution of the duties required of ordinance enforcement authorities under this Division shall be subject to penalties under Indiana Code for resisting, obstructing, or interfering with law enforcement (I.C. § 35-44-3-3). - c.
+Whoever forcibly assaults, resists, opposes, obstructs, prevents, impedes, or interferes with any ordinance enforcement authority while that officer is engaged in the execution of the duties required of ordinance enforcement authorities under this Division shall be subject to penalties under Indiana Code for resisting, obstructing, or interfering with law enforcement (I.C. § 35-44-3-3IC § 35-44.1-3-1, et seq.). - c.
 Animal Burial.
 Animals may not be buried within the City limits at a depth less than three feet (3') and within fifty feet (50') from a water source.